lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 I want to ask the question, what are the effects of intentional recentering on students evaluations of socially responsive pedagogy as they progress through three doctoral courses in statistics.
 My design is a 3 x 2 ANOVA:

-* Within-subjects factor:  student as they progress through ANOVA, Multivariate, Psychometrics
+* Within-subjects factor:  student as they progress through ANOVA, multivariate, psychometrics
 * Between-subjects factor: recentering status of the class (Pre, Re)
 * Continuous DV: SRPed (socially responsive pedagogy)

+*If you wanted to use this example and dataset as a basis for a homework assignment, you could choose a different dependent variable.
+I chose the socially responsive pedagogy subscale.
+Two other subscales include traditional pedagogy and valued by the student.*

 #### Simulate (or import) and format data